Connecticut

 Enhanced Consumer Rights

-Right to access now includes inferences.
-Right to receive lists of third parties who purchased their data.
-Profiling opt-out expanded beyond "solely automated" decisions.
+Right to access now includes derived inferences.
+Right to receive lists of third parties who purchased consumer data.
+Profiling opt-out expanded to cover any automated decision-making, not only fully automated decisions.

 AI and LLM Transparency